misiektoja/steam_monitor/docs/configuration.md

 NTFY_ACCESS_TOKEN="your_ntfy_access_token"
 ```

-Prefer `steam_monitor --set-smtp-password` for `SMTP_PASSWORD`: the value is entered through a hidden prompt and the mail server has to accept it before it is saved.
-Incomplete mail settings are reported before anything is typed, so a password is never entered against a server that was never configured.
-An exported `SMTP_PASSWORD` wins over the saved one at startup, so the command says so after saving rather than leaving you with a value the next run will not read.
+Use `steam_monitor --set-smtp-password` after configuring the other SMTP settings.
+It checks sign-in before saving and keeps input hidden.
+An exported `SMTP_PASSWORD` overrides the saved value at startup.

-Saving a secret with `--set-steam-api-key`, `--set-smtp-password` or `--set-webhook-url` rewrites the dotenv file atomically with owner-only permissions and keeps no backup, so the replaced secret is not left behind in a `.bak` file.
-A secret you switch off, such as the ntfy access token in the setup wizard, has its line removed rather than left as an empty value.
+Secret commands save the dotenv file with owner-only permissions and leave the original intact if writing fails.
+Replaced secrets are not backed up.

 By default the tool will auto-search for dotenv file named `.env` in current directory and then upward from it.